forcedotcom/cli/releasenotes/sfdx/README.md

 * CHANGE: If you specify an invalid scratch org definition file with the `force:org:beta:create` command, we now display more information in the error to help you troubleshoot the problem.
 When the beta command becomes generally available, the equivalent GA command `force:org:create` will also display the improved error message.

 * CHANGE: The `force:source:*` commands display a warning when they find a `.forceignore` file that incorrectly uses the backslash (`\`) as a folder separator.
 The correct syntax is to use the slash (`/`), same as the [`.gitignore` syntax](https://git-scm.com/docs/gitignore).
 While we currently accept both separators, we plan to stop supporting the backslash soon.

+* FIX: You can now successfully create an unlocked package version without getting an error about an invalid ancestor.
+(GitHub issue [#1403](https://github.com/forcedotcom/cli/issues/1403))

 * FIX: You can now run the `info:releasenotes:display` command from behind a Web proxy.
 (GitHub issue [#1378](https://github.com/forcedotcom/cli/issues/1378))